Anees-Asif/CI-CD/README.md

 5. **Azure DevOps**: Microsoft's DevOps platform that includes CI/CD capabilities and integrates with other Microsoft tools.

 6. **Bamboo**: Atlassian's CI/CD server that integrates well with other Atlassian products like Jira.

-The choice of CI/CD tool depends on specific project requirements, team preferences, and existing infrastructure.

-This markdown file should provide you with a comprehensive overview of CI/CD, Jenkins, and some of its alternatives.
-If you have any more specific questions or need further information, please feel free to ask.